j22711i/rsa-encryption/README.md

 # rsa

+Project for one of my first undergraduate-level computer science classes (discrete structures).
 This program utilizes fundamental concepts from discrete mathematics to encrypt and decrypt text using the RSA algorithm.

 Program commands: